ikikika/learning/mfe/readme.md

 ### Setting up Navigation Mode for MF

-- In MF, apps may be xompeting to set the route and conflict
+- In MF, apps may be competing to set the route and conflict with each other
 - Need a way of control
 - Most common way
   - Container: Browser History